hoavu-cs/SketchLib/documentation/heavy_hitters.md

 To initialize an instance of this class, we can specify the following parameters:

   -`phi`: defines the cutoff for what constitutes a heavy hitter.
 The default value is `0.05`.
  - `epsilon`: controls margin of error within which false positives are permitted.
-That is if we want to report all elements whose frequencies are at least phi*m but no element whose frequencies is less than (phi-epsilon)m where m is the total frequency.
-The default value is `0.02`.
  - `delta`: controls the failure probability.
 The default value is `0.01` (non-deterministic algorithms only).
  - `seed`: the seed for randomness.
 The default value is `42`.